bitcathedrals/pythonsh/README.md

 AWS_PROFILE=<credentials user>
 ````

-PACKAGE_PYTHON_VERSION: version is the version of python for installing via pyenv.
+PYTHON_VERSION: version is the version of python for installing via pyenv.

 VIRTUAL_PREFIX: the prefix for all the project names such as virtual environment names and package names